FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Methodology

-During the traversal, \texttt{SMT-Sweep} computes simulation values and hash signatures for each node based on its children (Line 6-10).
-For nodes with the same simulation results, \texttt{SMT-Sweep} performs an SMT checking to validate their equivalence.
-In practice, to avoid unnecessary solver overhead, we apply a structural filter to quickly discard node pairs that are unlikely to match.
+When checking the candidates with the same simulation result, to avoid unnecessary solver overhead, we further apply a structural filter to quickly discard node pairs that are unlikely to match.
 The filter checks the AST size of the two SMT terms.
-If the difference is greater than a heuristic limit, we will skip this pair and solver invocations are only triggered for candidates with high-confidence.
-Furthermore, when the terms in $\mathcal{H}(S(t))$ exceeds a limit, rather than exhaustively validating all candidate pairs, the tool will sample a subset of candidates with the highest expected impact on structural reduction, measured by the difference in tree depth and the number of fan-outs.
-This approach ensures that solver resources are directed toward equivalences that offer the greatest simplification benefit under the current abstraction.
-A configurable threshold further bounds the number of solver invocations per iteration, maintaining scalability without compromising simplification quality.
-Confirmed equivalent nodes are merged and reused across the circuit.
-Disproved pairs yield counter-examples, which are taken as new simulation vectors, refining quality of simulation over time.
+If the difference is greater than $5\times$, we will skip this pair and solver invocations are only triggered for candidates with high-confidence.
+Furthermore, when the terms in $\mathcal{H}(S(t))$ exceeds 100 candidates, rather than exhaustively validating all candidate pairs, the tool will sample a subset of candidates with the highest expected impact on structural reduction, measured by the difference in tree depth and the number of fan-outs.
+This approach ensures that solver resources are directed toward equivalences that offer the greatest simplification benefit.
+A configurable threshold (i.e. 50 equivalent pairs per iteration) further bounds the number of solver invocations, maintaining scalability without compromising simplification quality.

-In the implementation, we don't explicitly compute structural hash to check for structural isomorphism.
-This is because the underlying SMT solver (i.e., Bitwuzla) is already equipped with such function that unifies structurally isomorphic SMT terms.\looseness=-1

-In general, \texttt{SMT-Sweep} extends the core principles of SAT sweeping into the SMT domain with adaptions to fit word-level verification.
-The framework efficiently identifies and unifies equivalent sub-terms, reducing redundancy in the SMT formula and accelerate verification as will be shown by the experiments in the next section.
+Leveraging the above techniques, \texttt{FORWORD} provides a word-level constraint-aware simulation framework for datapath verification.
+It systematically discovers, selectively checks and merges equivalent sub-terms to prune redundancy in the SMT formulation to reduce solver effort.
+The next section will report the resulting performance gains.